51enra/watercooler-manager/README.md

 You can retrieve information from the SDNC by sending requests via the OpenApi documentation page.
 You can also trigger the SDNC to communicate with the Netconf device by using requests on the OpenApi documentation page.
 Later on, the watercooler manager will handle the communication with the SDNC.
-If you are currently not interested in these details, you can skip this part.
+If you are currently not interested in the details of the SDNC interfaces, you can skip this part.
 In that case, please continue reading in the section below on the watercooler manager.

 **Prerequisites:** The watercooler device has been started.
 The SDNC container is running, and you have opened the OpenApi documentation page in your browser.

 1. Find the section "network-topology" on the web page and expand it by clicking the arrow at the right-hand side.
 2. Find the blue entry that says "GET - network-topology - topology" in small print at the end of the line.
-Here, you can make that browser send a REST GET request to a specific endpoint of the SDNC API that provides information on the network topology information available to the SDNC.
-Multiple separate topologies can be managed by the SDNC that are distinguished by a topology id.
+Here, you can send a REST GET request to a specific endpoint of the SDNC API that shows the network topology information currently available to the SDNC.
+Multiple separate topologies can be managed by the SDNC.
+They are distinguished by topology IDs.
 3. Expand the request by clicking anywhere in the blue area.
 For Netconf devices, there is a pre-defined topology with the id "topology-netconf".
 We will retrieve information about this topology now.
 Click on "Try it out", then enter "topology-netconf" in the entry field for the topology id and click on execute.
-As no netconf device is known yet to the SDNC, the topology is empty.
+As no netconf device is known to the SDNC yet, the topology is empty.
 You can see this further below in the field "Response body":
 ```
 <topology xmlns="urn:TBD:params:xml:ns:yang:network-topology">
   <topology-id>topology-netconf</topology-id>